 Pure bergamot oil can be costly.
 This is likely due to the lengthy process of producing even small amounts of oil.
 This is also a reason why you should be careful to avoid cheaper, low quality products that may be mixed with other ingredients.

 Bergamot’s scent may act as a natural insect repellent.
 According to

 Bergamot essential oil has a nice citrus scent and may already be an ingredient in the cosmetic products you use.
 It’s also available as an essential oil to add to your collection.

 Research points to bergamot essential oil’s ability to reduce inflammation, lower cholesterol levels, and increase positive mood.

 However, when using the oil, please make sure to dilute it with carrier oil or water.
 It can cause skin irritation or allergic reactions in some people.
-It can also cause photosensitivity, and should not be left on sun-exposed skin.
+It can also cause photosensitivity and should not be left on sun-exposed skin.
 You should also never swallow bergamot or any other essential oil.